Forced migration or displacement

 The United Nations Children’s Fund (UNICEF) presents data from UN DESA and UNHCR relating to migration, including forced migration specific to children.
 Data are disaggregated by country of asylum.

 IOM collects forced migration data through the Displacement Tracking Matrix (DTM).
 DTM is a system used to track and monitor displacement and population mobility due to natural disasters and conflict, and has been active in over 60 countries since 2004.
-Data are regularly captured, processed and disseminated to provide a better understanding of the movements and evolving needs of displaced populations and migrants, whether on site or en route, with over 14.5 million individuals tracked in 2016.
+Data are regularly captured, processed and disseminated to provide a better understanding of the movements and evolving needs of displaced populations and migrants, whether on site or en route, with over 30 million individuals tracked in 2017.
 Data on conflict- and disaster-induced displacement are presented in the DTM Data Portal.
 In addition to this, IOM collects data on the number of migrants it assisted and resettled to States offering temporary protection or permanent resettlement.
-An overview of these data can be found in in the annual Summary of IOM Statistics or in the IOM Snapshot.
+An overview of these data can be found in the annual report on IOM Resettlement or in the IOM Snapshot.

 The United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) manages the Humanitarian Data Exchange (HDX), an open platform for sharing data from a range of partners, which provides 4,915 datasets over 244 locations.